 Day 8 : Ikaho - Nikko - Tokyo

-Continue to Nikko, and visit the impressive Nikko-Toshogu Shrine, After a stroll by the river in Kanmangafuchi with its 70 stone statues of Jizo, a Bodhisattva who cares for the deceased.
-Arrive in Tokyo at around 19:00, where the tour ends.
+Continue to Nikko, and visit the impressive Nikko-Toshogu Shrine.
+After, take a stroll by the river in Kanmangafuchi and view its numerous stone statues of Jizo – a Bodhisattva who cares for the deceased.
+Arrive in Tokyo at around 19:00 where the tour ends.

 from £ 1,810 per person